 Alternative power, rain collection and the community garden

 Seidl’s class is working to do three things with this project: Find an efficient way to generate alternative energy; capture and store rainwater; and move the collected water into the nearby community garden for irrigation.

 Seidl got the idea after hearing about the current method of watering the garden, which involves moving water from a neighbor’s spigot.
-With grant money, he purchased a pump, three 55 gallon tanks, solar panels and batteries to safely store power.
+With grant money, he purchased a pump, three 55 gallon tanks, solar panels and also some outdoor furniture.

 Despite the May rain, the barrels installed just outside of the classroom haven’t filled enough for watering the garden.
 As they wait for that day, the students have tested their alternative energy sources and drawn up designs on how to move the water.
 As their first source of energy, the class installed solar panels.

 “It’s been a great project for the kids, with twists and turns we didn’t expect,” said Seidl.